Non-alcoholic fatty liver disease (NAFLD) describes a range of conditions caused by a build-up of fat within liver cells.

 The outlook (prognosis) for most people with NAFLD, is that the condition does not progress beyond simple fatty liver or non-alcoholic steatohepatitis (NASH).
 Cirrhosis - a condition where normal liver tissue is replaced by a lot of scar tissue (fibrosis) - and serious liver problems do not develop in most cases.
 The condition may reverse and even go away by weight loss (if you are overweight or obese) or with good control of diabetes (if diabetes is the cause).

 However, fatty liver does progress to NASH in some people and NASH progresses to cirrhosis in some people.
 It is not clear why some people with NASH (and not others) progress to cirrhosis.
 Cirrhosis is very serious; it can lead to liver failure and may be fatal.
+A liver transplant may be required in very severe cirrhosis.

 It is estimated that, on average: